Yerba Buena Children’s Garden | Case Study

 - Circus Skills where children receive free lessons on circus performance techniques throughout the week for visitors of the play circle.

-- Performers trained in safety and emergency response keep the location safe and active in an entertaining fashion, a program that makes this popular urban destination for children, parents, students and school groups.
+- Performers trained in safety and emergency response keep the location safe and active in an entertaining fashion that results in a popular urban destination for children, parents, students and school groups.

 - ”Just a really smart design of form and function.
 Even the wheelchair ramps on the grounds are beautifully designed.”